-We created the Verified ID process to build trust in our community and give you more information when you're deciding who to host or stay with on Airbnb.
+We created the Verified ID process to build trust in our community and help give you more information when you're deciding who to host or stay with.

-Verified ID connects your Airbnb profile with other sources of information about you.
-While you're completing the Verified ID process, you might be asked to:
+Verified ID connects your Airbnb profile with other information about you.
+As part of Verified ID, you might be asked to: